 My involvement in the community began in my early days at KPRC, when I co-hosted both the Muscular Dystrophy and the United Negro College Fund telethons.
-I took the telethon model and paired it with my love for animals and created a Pet-A-Thon on Ch.
-2, teaming up with the Houston Humane Society in helping them find good homes for their shelter animals.
+I took the telethon model and paired it with my love for animals and created a Pet-A-Thon on KPRC-2, teaming up with the Houston Humane Society in helping them find good homes for their shelter animals.

 When my son was born in 2005 and was diagnosed with a milk protein allergy, I lent my voice to the Food Allergy and Anaphylaxis Network (now FARE) to raise critical research and support dollars to help families with food allergies.
-My son outgrew his allergy by age 2, but my work for others who suffer from potentially fatal allergies continues with my annual food allergy walk.
+My son outgrew his allergy by age 2, but my work for others who suffer from potentially fatal allergies continued for years with my annual food allergy walk.

 Knowing the power of local television to help rally behind a cause, I brought to light an unknown and aggressive form of breast cancer by profiling a local Inflammatory Breast Cancer survivor and the work of the IBC clinic at MD Anderson.
 Together with the doctors and nurses, we hosted a phone bank at KPRC, answering viewers’ questions about this frightening disease and helped raise funds to fight it.